-You should not consider contribution margin, EBITDA, or Adjusted EBITDA in isolation or as substitutes for an analysis of our results as reported under GAAP.
-Because contribution margin, EBITDA, and Adjusted EBITDA may be defined differently by other companies in our industry, our definitions on these non-GAAP financials measures may not be comparable to similarly titled measures of other companies, thereby diminishing their utility.
+You should not consider contribution margin, EBITDA, Adjusted EBITDA, or free cash flow in isolation or as substitutes for an analysis of our results as reported under GAAP.
+Because contribution margin, EBITDA, Adjusted EBITDA, and free cash flow may be defined differently by other companies in our industry, our definitions on these non-GAAP financials measures may not be comparable to similarly titled measures of other companies, thereby diminishing their utility.